SDDCs

 • Oracle support is limited to commercially reasonable support.
 VMware support is available only for the first 60 days for a single-node SDDC deployment.

-• Single-host SDDCs don't expire, but they are limited to the Hourly and Monthly billing options.
+• Single host SDDCs don't expire, but they're limited to the Hourly and Monthly billing options.
 See Billing Options for more information.

-• Single-host SDDCs aren’t designed as long-term solutions.
-If you require a long-term SDDC, you can migrate your workloads to a new production SDDC using HCX.
+• Single host SDDCs aren't designed as long-term solutions.
+If you require a long-term SDDC, you can migrate workloads to a new production SDDC using HCX.
 See HCX License Types for more information.

-• Single-host SDDCs are not backed up.
-If the host fails, your data is lost.
+• Single host SDDCs aren't backed up.
+If the host fails, the data is lost.

-• You are limited to a global maximum of 10 single-host SDDC deployments across all tenancies and regions.
+• You're limited to a global maximum of 10 single-host SDDC deployments across all tenancies and regions.

-• Features that require more than one host, such as the following ones, don’t work:
+• Features that require more than one host don't work.
+For example:

 • Distributed management components